-- 1. Purpose.
+1. Purpose.
 The purpose of the Stochastic Amount is to produce an amount that is adequate to cover the product benefits, revenue and expenses over a broad range of stochastically generated Scenarios for all policies falling under the scope of this report.
-It is meant to capture all material C3 risks, including Material Tail Risk.
-The Stochastic Amount may be determined assuming that all, or only some, of the risks underlying the policies are modeled stochastically, but at a minimum, it must assume that interest rate movements, equity movements, and separate account fund performance be modeled stochastically. - 2.
+It is meant to capture all material C3 risks.
+The Stochastic Amount may be determined assuming that all, or only some, of the risks underlying the policies are modeled stochastically, but at a minimum, it must assume that interest rate movements, equity movements, and separate account fund performance be modeled stochastically.

+2. Stochastic Exclusion Test

+It will not be necessary to perform stochastic modeling for groups of policies where such policies are deemed not have material tail risk by means of passing the Stochastic Exclusion Test detailed in Section 10.
+For groups of policies passing the Stochastic Exclusion Test the C3 amount may continue to be determined as the Factor-based Amount as described in section 6I below.

+- 3. Stochastic Modeling Exclusion: The actuary may elect to exclude certain groups of policies from the stochastic modeling requirement upon demonstration that the Alternative Amount for those policies will adequately provide for all material C3 risks underlying such policies.
+Policies that do not pass the Stochastic Exclusion Test are still eligible to use this stochastic modeling exclusion. - 4.
 Stochastic Amount Calculation Description: The Stochastic Amount is determined using the following steps: - a.
-Determine policy grouping as defined in Subsection G (3), - b.
-Determine Prudent Estimate Assumptions as defined in Section 6.B above, - c.
-Project cash flows for each Business Segment for each Scenario as described in Subsections C, D, and E, - d.
-Calculate the path of Discount Rates for each Business Segment for each Scenario as described in Subsection F, - e.
-Calculate the Scenario Amount for each Scenario using the methodology described in Subsection G (4), - f.
-Calculate the Stochastic Amount as described in subsection G (6) below. - 3.
+Determine policy grouping as defined in Section 6.G.5; - b.
+Determine Prudent Estimate Assumptions as defined in Section 6.B above; - c.
+Project cash flows for each Business Segment for each Scenario as described in 6 C, D, and E; - d.
+Calculate the path of Discount Rates for each Business Segment for each Scenario as described in 6 F: - e.
+Calculate the Scenario Amount for each Scenario using the methodology described in 6.G.6; and; - f.
+Calculate the Stochastic Amount as described in 6.G.7, below. - 5.
 Grouping of Policies for Modeling: Projections may be performed for each policy in force on the date of valuation or by grouping policies into representative cells of model plans using all characteristics and criteria having a material impact on the size of the Reported Amount.
-Grouping shall not be done in a manner that intentionally understates the resulting Reported Amount. - 4.
-Calculation of the Scenario Amount - a.
-For each Scenario, the Scenario Amount for one or more Business Segments is determined by following steps (1) through (6) below: - 1.
-Calculate the net accumulated asset amount for each Business Segment at the end of each Projection Year and at the Projection Start Date, as described in subparagraph 4(d) below.
-Note that the net accumulated asset amount can be either positive or negative. - 2.
+Grouping shall not be done in a manner that intentionally understates the resulting Reported Amount.

+6. Calculation of the Scenario Amount

+- a.
+For each Scenario, the Scenario Amount for one or more Business Segments is determined by following steps (1) through (5) below: - 1.
+Calculate the net accumulated asset amount for each Business Segment at the end of each Projection Year and at the Projection Start Date, as described in 6.G.6.c below.
+Note that the net accumulated asset amount can be either positive or negative; - 2.
 Calculate the Accumulated Deficiency for each Business Segment at the end of each Projection Year and at the Projection Start Date for each Business Segment as the excess of the Working Reserve over the aggregate accumulated asset amount at that duration.
 Note that the Accumulated Deficiency can be either positive or negative.
-At the option of the company, the Working Reserve may be set equal to the cash surrender value for all policies having a non-zero cash surrender value at any duration and equal to the greater of zero and the present value of expected benefits and expenses less the present value of Page 22 of 22 expected premiums, where these present values are calculated using Prudent Estimate Assumptions, for all other policies.
-If this option is not used, the actuary shall certify that, for each Business Segment, the Working Reserve at the end of each Projection Year is a reasonable estimate of the aggregate reserve at that duration and that the sequence of Working Reserves is consistent with the actual reserve on the Projection Start Date.
+The Working Reserve is equal to the cash surrender value for purposes of this calculation.
+For policies having no cash surrender value the Working Reserve is equal to zero; - 3.
+At the end of each Projection Year and at the Projection Start Date, calculate the discounted value of the Accumulated Deficiency for each Business Segment that was calculated in step 6.a.(2) above.
+The discounted value shall be calculated using the path of Discount Rates